Jack-Up LDS Rubber Floating Floors

 Air gaps of up to 200mm can be achieved with the jacking process or higher with the use of void former and plinths.
 Natural frequencies can be specifically achieved in the range of 8-12 Hz by the careful selection of isolator types and spacing.

-The elastomer used in the Mason system is now LDS (Low Dynamic Stiffness)rubber which is a recent advanced formulation and combines the advantages of the low dynamic characteristic of rubber with the longevity of bridge bearing neoprene.
+The elastomer used in the Mason system is now LDS (Low Dynamic Stiffness) rubber which is a recent advanced formulation and combines the advantages of the low dynamic characteristic of rubber with the longevity of bridge bearing neoprene.
+Higher deflections are possible, resulting in lower natural frequencies and higher isolation performance compared to other types of rubber.

 We have successfully used this product for recording, radio & TV studios, cinema auditoria, music rooms, gymnasiums and plant rooms.
 Our clients include the BBC, Royal Opera House, Sadlers Wells, BSkyB, Channel 4, Cinemas Operators and many more.